Star Wars Universe Roleplaying Game

 Stun Attack Rules:

-• Target must make a Constitution save: DC = 8 + Proficiency Bonus + Intelligence Modifier
+• Target must make a Constitution save: DC = 8 + Proficiency Bonus + Intelligence modifier

 • Failure: Target gains the Stunned condition